Incredible images that capture the history of train travel

 1920s: holiday rush

-As summer arrived, Paddington Station in London in June 1926 looked no different to how Stansted Airport does today before holiday season.
-Crowds are pictured waiting to board trains for Cornwall – an especially sough-after holiday destination for Londoners at the time.
+As summer arrived in June 1926, Paddington Station in London, England didn't look much different from the way Stansted Airport looks today during holiday season.
+Crowds are pictured waiting to board trains for Cornwall – an especially sought-after holiday destination for Londoners at the time.

 1930s: sleeping in comfort